 An absolute hoot to play, Castle Stuart, which is the second Scotland creation by developer Mark Parsinen after Kingsbarns, is a must on any Highlands tour.
 Few fairways in Scotland are more forgiving, while there may be no more scenic course in Scotland, either.

-Castle Stuart has the unique distinction of featuring holes both high above the sea, affording fabulous views with greens with infinity backdrops, while others play on low ground right along the sea (plus others with a castle backdrop).
+The layout has the unique distinction of featuring holes both high above the sea, affording fabulous views with greens with infinity backdrops, while others play on low ground right along the sea (plus others with a castle backdrop).
+The tremendous hole variety and changing of landscape makes the round go by too quickly.
 You'll adore every hole.

+I haven't played Turnberry since the Trump renovations.
+By all indications it's even better now.
+The two times I've played it, I found it to be a delightful walk that can play as a fair resort course or a stern Open Championship venue.
 Because it was plowed over to serve as an airstrip during World War II, the rebuild took some old world quirks out of the routing, making it one of Scotland's fairest championship links.
 In a kind of twisted way, that kinda knocks it down a peg or two for me.
+(Editor's Note: I haven't played Turnberry since it was purchased by Trump Properties and the new holes were built).

 Links courses are only half of the tale of golf in Scotland.
 Exhibit 1-A as to why every itinerary should include at least one heathland course is the King's at Gleneagles.